GIScience/openrouteservice-js/README.md

 ## Developement Setup

+### WSL Setup

+Download and install an Ubuntu terminal environment.
+Set it as the default distribution in the command line ``wsl.exe --set-default [Distro]`` You can use ``wsl.exe -l`` to check which distribution is currently the default one.

+You might need to update the apt package manager to access and be able to install packages.
+You can do this with the command ```sudo apt update && sudo apt upgrade```

+*Recommended steps (but not required):*
+Install nano and GitHub credential manager.

+### Openrouteservice Package Setup

-Clone the openrouteservice-js package from GitHub into a developement environment of your choice.
+Clone the openrouteservice-js repository from GitHub into a developement environment of your choice.
+Install Git Bash if you do not have it already.

-Make sure you have installed the npm, node.js and nvm package managers to ensure you will be able to work in the repository.
+Set the terminal to wsl.exe and make sure you have installed the npm, node.js and nvm package managers to ensure you will be able to work in the repository.

+Install the dependencies with ```npm install```

+If you have executed this step the following one will be unnecessary.

 ## Installation